ryangomez976/Legal_Analytics/README.md

   * Predicting the outcome of disputes or cases
   * Estimating the cost of a matter
   * Selecting optimal local counsel or jurisdiction.

+#### Legal_Analytics Repository
+This repository will be used for various assignments and projects for Legal Analytics.
+Most of the work is accomplished using [RStudio](http://www.rstudio.com/) and [Sublime Text 2](http://www.sublimetext.com/).